MiFID II COMPLIANCE

-Users of front-end interfaces and FIX applications as well as algo and API developers will all be able to populate the required fields that map to the proper tags in each of the exchange connections.
+Users of front-end interfaces and FIX applications as well as algo and API developers are able to populate the required fields that map to the proper tags in each of the exchange connections.

 The values for these fields flow to and from the exchanges with each order message and are displayed in various windows and widgets.
 Additionally, administrators may control and lock down certain fields to minimize mistakes and ease the burden on end users.

 For all TTNET™ and X_TRADER ASP customers, we have implemented a solution in our London and Frankfurt data centers to provide microsecond-level timestamps synchronized to global GPS on the X_TRADER platform.
-We are documenting the solution such that customers who host their own X_TRADER platform may implement the same solution.
+We have documented the solution such that customers who host their own X_TRADER platform may implement the same solution.
 The TT platform already has microsecond-level precision for its timestamps.

 Many customers use FIX for their compliance solutions, and we have added new message types and all of the necessary tags to FIX Drop Copy on both platforms.
-We are also adding ISIN codes via the FIX security downloads for any exchange that provides them on their feed.
+We have also added ISIN codes via the FIX security downloads for any exchange that provides them on their feed.

 Both platforms generate files that contain records of order activity specific to each exchange.
-We are enhancing the existing files to include the new data.
+We have enhanced the existing files to include the new data.
 Customers that host their own X_TRADER platform can collect their own Gateway Audit Files.
-For TTNET and X_TRADER ASP customers, we will make the Audit Files available on an EFT site.
-For TT platform customers, we will make Exchange Compliance Records available on an EFT site.
+Audit Files for TTNET and X_TRADER ASP customers plus Exchange Compliance Records for TT platform customers are available on an EFT site.

 Algos on the X_TRADER and TT platforms